 Managing Time and Materials Contracts With NetSuite

-With NetSuite’s accounting software, accounts receivable departments can invoice clients when time and materials contracts are used.
-It also automates revenue recognition and helps companies comply with appropriate standards.
-And NetSuite’s professional services solution provides comprehensive project accounting functionality that makes it easy to track hours spent, materials acquired and the other accounting details required for time and materials contracts.
+With NetSuite’s construction accounting software, accounts receivable departments can efficiently and accurately invoice clients that use T&M contracts.
+It also automates revenue recognition and helps companies comply with appropriate standards and accounting rules such as ASC 606 or IFRS 15.
+And NetSuite’s SuiteProjects professional services solution provides comprehensive project accounting functionality that makes it easy to track hours spent, materials acquired, and the other accounting details required for T&M contracts.

-Time and materials contracts work best when the scope and duration of a project is unpredictable before work begins.
-The simplicity of a time and materials contract ensures the contractor a profit but adds an administrative burden in terms of tracking time and costs.
-However, good accounting software can automate much or all of that added burden.
+T&M contracts work best when the scope and duration of a project is unpredictable before work begins.
+The simplicity of a T&M contract helps ensure contractors earn a profit but adds an administrative burden in terms of tracking time and costs.
+However, good accounting software can automate much, or even all, of that added burden.

 Time and Materials FAQs